SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 whilst Jones (2011) ...
 Jones (2009) is more concerned with ...

-## Referring to Literature
+## Some ways of introducing quotations

-> Some ways of introducing quotations
+↑ Referring to Literature

 Commenting on X, Smith (2003) argues: ‘... ...’
 As Smith argues: ‘In the past, the purpose of education was to ...’
 (Smith , 2000:150).